kb2ma/cotel/README.md

 In addition, you must compile the *cimgui* shared library, which provides a C interface to Dear ImGui, which itself is written in C++.
 The imgui module includes the required source.
 Simply run `make` in the imgui module `src/imgui/private/cimgui` directory.

-Finally, make the cimgui library library visible to the generated Cotel executable -- via either copy/symlink to the same directory or with `ldconfig`.
+Finally, make the cimgui library visible to the generated Cotel executable -- via either copy/symlink to the same directory or with `ldconfig`.

 ## Building
 To build Cotel, execute the command below from the top level directory.
 The compiled executable will be available in the `build/bin` directory.